MahaDAO/governence-contracts/README.md

 The contracts contains functionality to pause governance by an address that has the `EMERGENCY_STOP_ROLE` role.
 This is used in the unlikely event that governance itself has been compromised and the protocol needs to wind down.

-The registry maintains the a reference to the following contracts:

 [Registry.sol](./contracts/Regsitry.sol) - [Etherscan](https://etherscan.io/address/0x2684861ba9dada685a11c4e9e5aed8630f08afe0)

 ## MAHAXLocker.sol